CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - **What info shows if a daemon is not responding?**
         - If a daemon is stopped or otherwise not responding:
             `service "<service_name>" is stopped!`
-            - The service monitor will store the current state of each service as an enum `RUNNING`, `STOPPED`, `RESTARTED`.
+            - The service monitor will store the current state of each service as an enum `RUNNING`, `STOPPED`.
 When the service monitor starts a service, or clears the data on a service marked as `RESTARTED` it will be put in the `RUNNING` state.
             - If the service has been stopped or otherwise becomes unresponsive it will be marked as being in the `STOPPED` state and will not be started again unless the service monitor receives an external request to restart it.
             - If a service has been restarted, then that should be indicated when requesting information from the service in the CLI, this example shows a service that was restarted 4 minutes and 43 seconds ago.
+            - Although there is not a visible `RESTARTED` state, the functionality of such a state is handled within the recover function.
             ```
             user:~$services info gtrand2
             Service: gtrand2